365 Best Sights in Vietnam

 Ba Dinh District

 While Hanoi is famous for its ancient architecture, there are modern high-rises joining the scene as well.
 If you are looking for a way to take in all of Hanoi at once, head to the Lotte Center’s 64th floor at sunset.
 There are two glass skydecks; one comes with an official photographer that will snap photos of you for a fee, but feel free to take your own.
-Entry to the rooftop cocktail bar is free, while the observation deck costs 230,000d.
+Note that entry to the rooftop cocktail bar is free, while the observation deck costs 230,000d.
+Hanoi's beauty is in its details and views from here may border on dystopian, but the elevated view enables sightseers to see how Hanoi's neighborhoods are pieced together.

 Mahatup Pagoda

-Legend has it that about 400 years ago Khmer monks constructed this pagoda, 3 km (2 miles) from Soc Trang, to honor the flying foxes (a type of bat) that live in the surrounding fruit trees.
-In Buddhism bats are considered sacred and, above all else, lucky.
-Strangely, the bats don't eat the fruit of the trees on which they live but feed on fruit trees several miles away.
-The best time to see these nocturnal creatures is dawn or dusk.
+Legend has it that about 400 years ago, Khmer monks constructed this pagoda 3 km (2 miles) from Soc Trang to honor the flying foxes (a type of bat) that live in the surrounding fruit trees.
+In Buddhism, bats are considered sacred and lucky.
+Unfortunately, the grounds are not maintained and litter is a problem.
+Also, now these are few bats compared to years past; the best time to see any is at dawn or dusk.
 Keep an eye out for the graves of five-hoofed pigs behind the temple; these creatures are believed to be bad luck so are given to the temple to be cared for until their death.

 Marble Mountains